open-neuromorphic/open-neuromorphic.github.io/content/english/neuromorphic-computing/hardware/tianjic/index.md

 ---
 active_product: false
-description: Tianjic supports both spiking and non-spiking models.
+summary: Tianjic supports both spiking and non-spiking models.
 Its motivation is to enable hybrid networks that blend biological plausibility from neuroscience with predictive accuracy from deep learning.
 draft: false